YunKillerE/spark-learning/README.md

     Classifcation
     Unsupervised Learning
     Recommender Systems

-# 第六章：Graph Processing Using GraphX

-    Fundamental operations on graphs
-    Using PageRank
-    Finding connected components

-# 第七章：Optimizations and Performance Tuning
+# 第六章：Optimizations and Performance Tuning

     Optimizing memory
     Using compression to improve performance
     Using serialization to improve performance
     Optimizing garbage collection
     Optimizing the level of parallelism
-    Understanding the future of optimization – project Tungsten
+    Understanding the future of optimization

 # Spark常见故障解决办法